OtterKring/MIM_ImportScript_myBestPractice/README.md

 ---|---
 `$Username` and `$Password`|as they were entered for the Management Agent in MIM.
 These should be the credentials used to access your external system. **NOTE: the password is sent in clear text!** So I advise against using this parameter pair, if your system can handle SecureString passwords.
 (VSCode will complain about the use of a plain text $Password parameter, too.)
 `$Credentials`|same as above, but already as `[PSCredential]` object, so the password is a SecureString already and you don't have to convert it anymore.
 `$OperationType`|tells your script, if it should do a *FULL* import or a *DELTA* import.
 It does not do this by itself of course.
 You have to check for `$OperationType -eq 'FULL'` (not case sensitive) or `$OperationType -eq 'DELTA'`.
-In fact you only have to check for one of the two, because if it is not the one, it must be the other and can be taken care of in the `else` clause of your conditional.
+In fact, you only have to check for one of the two, because if it is not the one, it must be the other and can be taken care of in the `else` clause of your conditional.

 This is enough for basic importing to do everything in one run.
 If you have a lot of data to import, it is recommended to use *paged importing*, which breaks the amount of data in pre-defined chunks, so you don't have to wait for the whole import to finish when e.g. interrupting an import.
-It might also be a matter of memory.
-You don't want to run out of memory because your script is hogging all the data before sending it to MIM.

 Parameter|Description
 ---|---